rafael-santiago/tulip/doc/MANUAL.md

         63-45--63-45--63-45--63-45

-These layers of sound produce a "thing" called ``tritone``. ``Tritones`` are commonly referenced as a way to add tension or "frightening ambiences" for the listeners.
+These layers of notes produce a "thing" called ``tritone``. ``Tritones`` are commonly referenced as a way to add tension or "frightening ambiences" for the listeners.
+It also was considered "evil" (truly just because people did know how to harmonize it so well, of course, in that times people were still living in a flat-Earth).
 In fact, if you do only the guitar's part coded above, you will not be able to achieve this "tension".
 Actually, it will be sound pretty unexpressive.
 So, what about combining these two worlds?

         69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}-

 Better?
 I think so...
 Remembering that everything is taking in consideration my personal preference for tunning the guitar ``two steps down``.

 Now the cool riff.
-You should wet it with a ``Fuzz`` if you have one...
+If you have one, you should "wet" this riff on a ``Fuzz``...

     400h402-300-201-400~~~~~-46/.letring{48-58}-63-45~~-|-
     400h402-300-201-400~~~~~-46/.letring{48-58}-63-45~~-|-